-Waring has both a Varsity and a Junior Varsity FIRST LEGO League team, with 15 students from Core and Group 1.
-In December, the Waring Varsity FLL team won the Eastern Massachusetts FLL Tournament to advance to the World Championship, where their robot finished 22nd in the Robot Game.
-This finish put Waring in the top .06% of the 40,000 teams that competed worldwide in the 30th season of FLL.
-Their outstanding accomplishment was featured in The Boston Globe and The Salem News.
+Waring has both a Varsity and a Junior Varsity FIRST LEGO League team, with 15 students from Core through Group 2.
+In December, the Waring Varsity FLL team won the Eastern Massachusetts FLL Tournament to advance to the World Championship for the second consecutive year.
+The team's outstanding accomplishments have been featured in The Boston Globe and The Salem News as well as in articles published on the Carbon Leadership Forum and Carnegie Mellon University's Robotics Academy blog.
 The team is coached by Francis Schaeffer and Sarah Carlson-Lier.

 The WIP Student Committee, which meets every few weeks and initiates a range of student-led programming during Focus/Flex and lunch periods, recently organized the following workshops: